Variational Quantum Time Evolution (VarQTE)

 params = VarQITE(layers, H, total_time, timestep, init_circ=qc)

-Params now holds the parameter values for the ansatz at each timestep for Imaginary-Time Evolution
+params now holds the parameter values for the ansatz at each timestep for Imaginary-Time Evolution

 Plotting the dynamics: